Mission: Spreading the JOY of reading to eradicate the School-To- Prison Pipeline.

-The Peaches and Sourcream Children’s Foundation Inc. was established in July 2019, out of the childhood pain, turned passion, of our Founder and CEO, Robin Muldor- Engram.
-Mrs. Muldor-Engram spent most of her formative years in foster care , living , learning and playing in underserved communities.
-Her desire is for the organization to remain committed to improving life chances for all children to have equitable childhoods and learning experiences.
-It is the goal of the organization to strive to reach children labeled as unable to learn to read.
-The Peaches and Sourcream Children’s Foundation’s first step is its philanthropic efforts of raising enough funds to reduce barriers to learning.
-These funds are used to provide school supplies, uniforms, new to gently used clothing, food, and toys.
-Next, and most important, the Peaches and Sourcream Children’s Foundation uses a hands-on approach to affect change, going into schools and other child-centered establishments meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.
+The Peaches and Sourcream Children’s Foundation’s first step is its philanthropic efforts to raise adequate support to provide programming activities designed to reduce barriers to learning.
+These funds enable us to buy school supplies, uniforms, new to gently-used clothing, food, and toys for the children who participate in our programs.
+Next, and most importantly, the Peaches and Sourcream Children’s Foundation uses a hands-on approach to effect change going into schools and other child-centered establishments, meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.